 The Academic Honor Policy is an integral part of the FSU academic environment.
 The policy outlines the University's expectations for students' academic work, the procedures for resolving alleged violations of those expectations, and the rights and responsibilities of students and faculty throughout the process.
 New students are introduced to the Academic Honor Policy at Orientation and pledge to uphold it at New Student Convocation.
 In surveys, students have indicated that the strength of an individual instructor's message about the importance of academic integrity is the strongest deterrent to violating the Academic Honor Policy.
 Thus, instructors should remind students of their obligations under the policy and fully communicate their expectations to students.
 If an instructor encounters academic dishonesty, they should follow the procedures detailed below to resolve the alleged violation in a timely manner while protecting the personal and educational rights of the student.

-Click here for the Academic Honor Policy - PDF file (April 2020)*
+Click here for the Academic Honor Policy - PDF file (Aug.
+2022)*

 Florida State University is a proud member of the Center for Academic Integrity.

 No detection tools for identifying AI-generated text are endorsed by FDA or FSU.
 If an instructor decides to use such detectors, then they are advised to use multiple detectors (not a single tool in isolation).
 Best practices for assessing the origins of text remain the same: Timely student–instructor dialogue and evaluation of students' comprehension/mastery regarding assignment submissions.
 Refer to the "Allegation Discussion Guide for Faculty" (PDF) for more information.

 Please send all forms to the Office of Faculty Development and Advancement.

 Note: open files in Adobe Acrobat before filling in form, otherwise, details will not be saved!

 Instructors: Please have students' FSUIDs and/or EMPLIDs ready prior to emailing (preferably) or calling the office.
 Thank you.